cloudersolutions/website/src/pages/information-security-practices.md

 description: This document provides a general overview of Clouder’s information security practices and measures implemented to ensure the security of the service.
 ---

+<span class="page-meta">[Suomeksi](/tietoturvakaytannot)</span>

+This document provides a general overview of Clouder’s information security practices and measures implemented to ensure the security of the service.

 ## Dashboard and API

 All users are authenticated against their own organization’s login using Single Sign-On (SSO).